Archive for the 'Programming' Category

 Technically, it doesn’t matter, simply because in my experience you cannot properly prepare yourself for the reality of the next job that you take.

 For example, for my current job, I had to learn Lua, and I had to learn it very fast.
-Lua only appeared in the context of game development on my radar, which means it was only a word and an abstract idea for me.
+Before that job, Lua had only appeared in the context of game development on my radar, which means it was only a word and an abstract idea for me.
 I don’t work in (modern) game development.
 And in the past, I have only written and finished a couple of text adventures that used my own natural language parser as the game interface.
 Those parsers and games were written in Turbo/Power Basic and Turbo/Borland Pascal.
 Lua was not even invented back then.
 Neither were things like Python, Perl, PHP, Java or JavaScript for that matter.
+C++ was still in its infancy; if anything, people were still using C and, yes, Turbo Pascal instead.

 I’ve been there before quite often.
-I even worked for a company that made a living writing and selling compilers and development tools for their very own niche language.
+I even worked for a company that made a living writing and selling compilers and development tools for their very own niche language: Xbase++, the designated successor to Clipper, which in turn was the designated successor to dBase.

-Actually, whenever programming became part of whatever job I was working at the time – I almost always ended up using niche or dead programming languages.
+Actually, whenever programming became a part of whatever job I was working at the time – I almost always ended up having to use niche or dead programming languages.

 That is important, I think: You almost never need to actually master anything, you just need to know something well enough to get something done in or with it.
 The day after you’ve finished a project, you can usually kiss all the problem specific details that you’ve learned goodbye and the next task at hand will force you to learn a huge load of other, totally unrelated things.
 At least that’s how it always was for me.
 At best, I could take some general concepts and abstracts with me.
 At best.